Is Prior Learning Assessment and Recognition For Me?

 More information on PLAR and how it may be appropriate for you can be found in our list of frequently asked questions.

-Read more about PLAR and its use at other institutions.
+Read more about PLAR research and activities.